algolia/magento/_src/m2-faq-support-data.md

 ---
 layout: m2-documentation
-title: Having troubles with your data, indexes, or queue ?
+title: Questions about your data, indexes, or queue
 permalink: /doc/m2/faq-support-data/
 description: FAQ on errors linked to data, indexing, and queueing
 ---